RTXteam/RTX-KG2/README.md

     (e.g., `PMID` or `ISBN` or `DOI` identifiers)
   - `publications info`: a dictionary whose keys are CURIE IDs from the list in the `publications` field, and whose values are described in the next subsection ("publication_info")
-    - `relation`: a URI for the relation as reported by the upstream database source (NOTE: the URI information on the edge is going away soon, per issue 1006)
-  - `relation curie`: a CURIE ID for the relation as reported by the upstream database source (NOTE: this property name will soon be renamed `relation`, per issue 1006).
+  - `relation`: a CURIE ID for the relation as reported by the upstream database source.
   - `simplified edge label`: a `snake_case` representation of the plain English label for the simplified predicate (see the `simplified relation curie` field); in most cases this is a predicate type from the Biolink model.
-  - `simplified relation`: a URI for the simplified relation (NOTE: the URI information on the edge is going away soon, per issue 1006)
-  - `simplified relation curie`: a CURIE ID for the simplified relation (NOTE: this property name will soon be renamed `simplified relation`, per issue 1006)
+  - `simplified relation`: a CURIE ID for the simplified relation
   - `subject`: the CURIE ID (`id`) for the KG2 node that is the subject of the edge
   - `update date`: a string identifier of the date in which the information for